DimensionDev/Maskbook/docs/form-guide.md

 })
 ```

-`react-hook-form` provides [optional argumenjs](https://react-hook-form.com/api/useform) and you can change to meet your expectations
+`react-hook-form` provides [optional argumenjs](https://react-hook-form.com/api/useform), you can change it on demand.

 ### 3. Create form UI with `Controller` and Material-UI component